Cengkaruk/qiscus-sdk-web/docs/getting-started-2.md

 ## 1-on-1 Chat Room

-1-on-1 Chat Room is a room which contains only 2 participants.
+`1-on-1 Chat Room` is a room which contains only 2 participants.
 In this room, users will always enter the same room to chat each other and load previous conversations.
 Here is the code to create 1-on-1 Chat Room using Qiscus Chat SDK.

 `QiscusSDK.core.UI.chatTarget('[userId]')`

+The code will load chat room previously created with the intended participants or create a new one if there is no record of it.
+It will also trigger the widget to expand if it's in minimized mode.

 Here is the complete example of how to put `chatTarget` function:
 ```javascript